 The FDI fees must be paid entirely in the tenth step.

-After the fee payment, FDI will issue the business company an FDI license.
+After the fee payment, the FDI will issue the business company an FDI license.

 The next step of the procedure entails the opening of a bank account on your company’s behalf under incorporation.